HermanKassler/TF2SR-Wiki/docs/knowledge-base/glossary/TITANFALL 2 Speedrun Glossary.md

 A sudden aerial movement that occurs on directional keyboard inputs that causes the player to “lurch” in the pressed direction if pressed within .5 seconds of jumping that generally results in a loss of velocity depending on the timing of the lurch.

 **Tap strafe** \-
 An extension of traditional air strafing.
-Refers to rapidy tapping W (or “forward”) shortly after jumping/double jumping while holding a strafe input to stack strafe lurches and make sharp turns.
+Refers to rapidly tapping W (or “forward”) shortly after jumping/double jumping while holding a strafe input to stack strafe lurches and make sharp turns.
 Only possible on PC.

 **Fzzy strafe** \-
 Similar to tap strafing, but relies on rapidly tapping left or right inputs rather than tapping forward during a strafe.
 Fzzy strafing essentially stacks strafe lurches over and over to allow for very sharp corners at the cost of significant speed.
 Only possible on PC.